Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: Non-Parametric and Regularized Dynamical Wasserstein Barycenters

-Training a DWB model entails estimating the pure states distributions and latent states sequence to minimize a cost function that encourages both fidelity to the data as well as model parameters that conform to prior knowledge we may have concerning the general behavior of time-series.
-Building on the problem formulation in Sec.~\ref{sec:Windowing}, instead of estimating the distribution at each point in time $t$, we create a sequence of $\T$ sample windows of length $n$ that estimate the distribution of the time-series at select points.
+Training a DWB model entails estimating the pure states distributions and latent states sequence to minimize a cost function that encourages both fidelity to the data as well as model parameters that conform to prior knowledge we may have concerning the general behavior of time series.

+Building on the approach discussed in Sec.~\ref{sec:Windowing}, we create a sequence of $\T$ sample windows of length $n$ to estimate the distribution of the time series at select points.
+For our simulations in Sec.~\ref{sec:Evaluation} we use overlapping windows separated by a fixed stride length.
 Given $t_i$ for $i=1,\dots,\T$ as the starting index for these sample windows, let $\ymb_i =[y_{t_i}, ..., y_{{t_i}+n}]^\TP$ be the vector of samples and $\meas_{y_i}$ the distribution according to Eq.~\eqref{eq:empirical} corresponding to this window of samples.
 Using the WAE in Eq.~\eqref{eq:WindowApproximationError} summed over $i$ as a data fidelity term and encoding prior information in regularizers the details of which are discussed below, the variational problem we seek to solve is,